Eshego/Individual-Assignment-2/README.txt

 Michael Mouro - 100823687

-All written work and screenshots for this assignment are in the PDF included.
+All written work and screenshots for this assignment are in the IndividualAssignment2.pdf included.

 Part 1 is in Part1Build File
 Part 2 is in Part2Build File